Family Visas UK

 • both parents are being admitted on the same occasion for settlement; or

-• one parent is present and settled in the United Kingdom and the other is being admitted on the same occasion for settlement; or
+• one parent is present and settled in the United Kingdom, and the other is being admitted on the same occasion for settlement; or

-• one parent is present and settled in the United Kingdom or being admitted on the same occasion for settlement and has had sole responsibility for the child’s upbringing; or
+• one parent is present and settled in the United Kingdom or is being admitted on the same occasion for settlement and has had sole responsibility for the child’s upbringing; or

-• one parent or a relative is present and settled in the United Kingdom or being admitted on the same occasion for settlement and there are serious and compelling family or other considerations which make exclusion of the child undesirable and suitable arrangements have been made for the child’s care; and
+• one parent or a relative is present and settled in the United Kingdom or being admitted on the same occasion for settlement, and there are serious and compelling family or other considerations which make exclusion of the child undesirable, and suitable arrangements have been made for the child’s care; and

 • is under the age of 18; and